kartikc27/mini-golf-madness/GameDesignDoc.md

 ![ttrojan](images/box.png "Tile")

-**2. Golf Hole:** There is one golf hole per hole and in each level the golf hole will move randomly in a given area.
+**2. Golf Hole (Smart Object:** There is one golf hole per hole and in each level the golf hole will stay at a distance at least 150px from the ball.
 The user must make the golf ball touch the hole to complete the level.

 ![ttrojan](images/golfhole.png "Hole")